edmore/api-web-scraper/README.md

 ./api-web-scraper
 ```

 If you do not have docker-compose installed, please refer to this [page](https://docs.docker.com/compose/install/).
 It details installations for various OSes.
+The above instructions were tested on Linux and MacOSX.

 2. There are two endpoints on this API: